jkimrey-tamu/jkimrey-tamu/README.md

 February 2020 to February 2024

-The GIAC Secure Software Programmer .NET (GSSP-NET) certification validates a practitioner's knowledge, skills, and abilities to write secure code and recognize security shortcomings in existing code.
-GSSP-NET certification holders have demonstrated mastery of the security knowledge and skills needed to deal with common programming errors that lead to most security problems.
+The GIAC Secure Software Programmer .NET (GSSP-NET) certification validates a developer's ability to write secure code in the .NET environment and identify security weaknesses in existing code.
+It covers key areas such as authentication, authorization, data validation, encryption, and exception handling in .NET applications, as well as secure session management and common web application attacks.
+The certification is designed for professionals like ASP.NET developers, software engineers, architects, and security auditors who aim to create secure applications and meet compliance requirements.
+To earn the certification, candidates must pass a proctored exam with 75 questions, requiring a 66% minimum score.
+It ensures that holders understand both coding practices and the security implications of .NET framework features.

-Areas Covered

-- .NET authentication, authorization, data validation, and encryption
-- .NET exception handling and logging, framework security, and session management
-- Common web and .NET application attacks, secure SDLC

-Who is GSSP-.NET for?

-- ASP.NET developers who want to build more secure web applications
-- .NET framework developers
-- Software engineers
-- Software architects
-- Developers who need to meet PCI compliance
-- Application security auditors
-- Technical project managers
-- Senior software QA specialists
-- Penetration testers

-Requirements

-- 1 proctored exam
-- 75 questions
-- Time limit of 3 hours
-- Minimum Passing Score of 66%

-Exam Certification Objectives & Outcome Statements

-The topic areas for each exam part follow:

-- .NET Authentication: The candidate will demonstrate an ability to implement secure authentication and controls in a .NET environment, as well as understanding common vulnerabilities.
-- .NET Authorization: The candidate will demonstrate an ability to implement secure authorization in a .NET environment, as well as understanding common vulnerabilities.
-- .NET Data Validation: The candidate will demonstrate understanding of how to secure input and output using common data validation techniques.
-- .NET Encryption: The candidate will demonstrate understanding of .NET encryption methods and algorithms as well as how to properly encrypt sensitive information in transit and at rest.
-- .NET Exception handling and logging: The candidate will demonstrate an understanding of the principles behind logging security-relevant events, configuration of error pages, and how to appropriately handle exceptions.
-- .NET Framework Security: The candidate will demonstrate an understanding of the security implications of language and platform features built in to the .NET Framework.
-- .NET Session Management: The candidate will demonstrate understanding of secure server-side and client-side session management controls, as well as common vulnerabilities and attacks.
-- Common Web and .NET Application Attacks: The candidate will demonstrate an understanding of common web and .NET application vulnerabilities and attacks, including parameter manipulation, injection attacks, and overflows.
-- Secure SDLC: The candidate will demonstrate an understanding of how to perform security activities, including threat modeling, as part of the systems development lifecycle (SDLC).